 Typically, the area to swim is cordoned off with buoys so that you don’t float away.
 There’s also at least one lifeguard on watch to assist swimmers who may have gotten salt water in their eyes.

 It’s recommended to just peacefully float rather than swim since the incredibly salty water could get into your eyes while you’d try to flap away.
-Swimming per se is actually not possible.

 After getting out of the water, cover yourself with the mud that will be prepared for you.
 Let it dry, and then shower it off well.
 Your skin will be as smooth as ever!

 I don’t have personal experience with going to a public beach.
-Ixf you go to a public beach at Ein Bokek, you can still enjoy a Dead Sea experience and take a shower – you’ll have to pay for things like sun chairs, parking, and such.
+If you go to a public beach at Ein Bokek, you can still enjoy a Dead Sea experience and take a shower – you’ll have to pay for things like sun chairs, parking, and such.
 Also, there may be no free mud to use.

 mountain landscapes by dead sea in israel